-So maybe there is some financial value in actually being there and sharing wisdom about whatever your expertize is.
+So maybe there is some financial value in actually being there and sharing wisdom about whatever your expertise is.
 So something to keep an eye on.
 Definitely.

-And secondly, please include that secret word that's on my bank statement.
+And secondly, please include that secret word that's on my about statement.

-And if folks want to go by your book, can they do that on Amazon, I assume, or your website?
+Wendy: And if folks want to go buy your book, can they do that on Amazon, I assume, or your website?